 There’s no limit to creative, effective fundraising techniques.
 The following is a quick list of many more ways to get reach your fundraising goals.

 Garage Sale – Ask your friends to do the same.
 Put it in your front yard and sell, sell, sell!
 Put all the money raised toward your fundraising goal!

 Bake Sale – Make cakes and pies and cupcakes for the holidays and sell them!

-We Love Pennies – Everyone saves pennies, they throw them in draws, in boxes, in jars, have a get together and have everyone bring their pennies, or even better their loose change!
+We Love Pennies – Everyone saves pennies.
+They throw them in draws, in boxes, in jars, have a get-together, and have everyone bring their pennies, or even better their loose change!

 Office Fundraising Challenge – Speak with everyone in your office and get them to challenge each other to raise the highest amount.
 Give the winner a prize, like movie passes or a gift certificate to a local restaurant.

-Voicemail Message – This will alert everyone who calls you that you are “out training”, even if your not!
+Voicemail Message – This will alert everyone who calls you that you are “out training”, even if you're not!
 Let them know that you need their support and direct them to your pledge page.

 Facebook– Regularly update your status, let people know how your training is going, tell funny stories and ask ask ask for a donation.
 You’d be amazed by how many people will be willing to help you.

-Tip Back Day– Ask a local bartender to donate tips from one night.
+Tip Back Day– Ask a local bartender to donate tips for one night.
 You can create a sign for the bartender to place on the bar stating that “All tips collected tonight will go directly to “Amazing Susan/Bob” who’s riding in the SMART Ride.”
 If the patrons see that sign they may be willing to dig a little deeper in their pockets, and maybe, just maybe you’ll recruit a new rider.